 As cited from https://ubuntu.com/ , Ubuntu is open-source operating system software that runs from the desktop, to the cloud, to all your internet connected things.
 In addition to that, Ubuntu is a freely available complete Linux operating system.
 Based on that definition, we can simply define that Ubuntu is an operating system similar to Windows or iOS.
 What makes it different from those last two mentioned operating systems is that Ubuntu is open-source software.
 This means that you can freely download and install it on your device (laptop).

 Is it possible to install Ubuntu on Windows 10?

 When this question comes up, so the answer is: Yes, it is possible.
 As nowadays not many people use Linux Ubuntu yet, therefore people are still in doubt to use this operating system.
 Thus, it is better for you to have a try first of the Ubuntu operating system before you fully migrate this software.

-For this aim, you can surely install the Ubuntu in your Windows 10 device.
+For this aim, you can surely install Ubuntu on your Windows 10 device.
 Then, how to install Ubuntu on Windows 10 device?
-There are several ways to do in order to install Ubuntu in Windows 10 devices and runs it well with double booting setup options.
+There are several ways to do in order to install Ubuntu on Windows 10 devices and runs it well with double booting setup options.

 Installing Ubuntu on Windows 10

 At this time we are going to present two ways to install Ubuntu on Windows 10.
 Please see the below-mentioned methods:

 Before doing the installation, you will need to prepare the USB pen drive for the installation purpose.
 Here are the steps to follow for it: